 High Protein Intake

-- Why Protein Matters: Proteins promote satiety and help preserve muscle mass.
+- Why Protein Matters: Proteins promote satiety and helps preserve muscle mass.

 - Daily Goal: Aim for 1.2–1.5 grams of protein per kg of body weight per day.